markotoplak/orange-widgetDebugging/readme.txt

 The script that you will put to cvs will be automatically executed by debugWidgets.py script.
-In case your script fails (one or more exceptions happen during the testing) a mail will be sent to the contact authors.
+In case your script fails (one or more exceptions happen during the testing) an email will be sent to the contact authors.
 The mail you will receive will contain the log of execution - including all the exceptions that happened.